CarvalhoDaStreet/FCFanClubMultiplatform/README.md

 - Pagination implemented for data-heavy features like news feed
 - Debouncing of user inputs to reduce unnecessary API calls

-### Dependency Injection
-Get_it package is used for dependency injection:

-- Services and BLoCs are registered as singletons or factories
-- This approach facilitates easier testing and modular development

 ### Error Handling
 Robust error handling is implemented throughout the app: